 Living Room Gallery Wall Ideas

-How to Mix and Match Sizes in a Gallery Wall
+How to Mix and Match Sizes Without Chaos

 Frequently Asked Questions

-What type of wall art works best for a gallery wall?
+What type of art works best for a gallery wall?

-A mix of canvas prints, framed fine art, and digital designs works great.
-Combining different textures and frame styles adds depth and character to your space.
+A mix of canvas prints, framed fine art, and digital designs works well.
+Combining textures and styles adds depth without overwhelming the space.

-How do I choose the right size of wall art for my space?
+How do I choose the right size for my gallery wall?

-Absolutely!
-Stick to two or three frame colors to keep it cohesive.
-A mix of black, white, and natural wood frames adds contrast without feeling chaotic.
+Yes.
+Stick to two or three frame finishes to keep the look cohesive.
+Mixing black, white, and natural wood is a popular combination.

-What is the best way to plan a gallery wall layout?
+What’s the best way to plan placement before hanging?

 Final Thoughts